rupinder1133/ln2sqlmodule/README.md

 This is an adoption of the awesome [ln2sql](https://github.com/FerreroJeremy/ln2sql) by [Jérémy Ferrero](https://github.com/FerreroJeremy) as a python module so that people can easily use it to create some awesome things !

+Things added in ln2sqlmodule :

+- API for getting WHERE queries with LIKE and '%'
+- INNER JOIN working correctly with FOREIGN KEY
+- PRIMARY KEY and FOREIGN KEY detection from ALTER STATEMENT
+- Value extraction from natural language

 # INSTALLATION

 - Download, unzip and place in your project directory